himmAllRight/himmAllRight-source/content/post/sql-intro.md

 ```

 The `id` column uses the `PRIMARY KEY` and `AUTO_INCREMENT` constraints.
-The `PRIMARY_KEY` constraint is a combination of the `NOT NULL` and `UNIQUE`
+`PRIMARY_KEY` is a combination of the `NOT NULL` and `UNIQUE` constraints,
-constraints, meaning it ensures that all the values in the column are different
+meaning it ensures that all values in the column are unique and not `NULL`.
+The
-and not `NULL`.
-The `AUTO_INCREMENT` field allows a unique number to be
+`AUTO_INCREMENT` field generates an unique number that is automatically
-generated, and automatically incremented during each table insert.
+incremented during each insert to the table.

 #### INSERT INTO

-To actually *add* data into the table, the `INSERT INTO` command is used.
+To actually *add* data to the table, the `INSERT INTO` command is used.
 As an
 example, to add some users to the table created in the previous step:

 ```SQL